Speak the Language, Win More Business

 International markets represent clear and compelling opportunities for companies to increase customers and revenue.
 What's the best way to reach these customers?
 Translated websites.

 We recently spoke with Erdem Tokmakoglu, a Global Online Strategist with our Global Growth team, on the subject.
-For businesses still on the fence about the value of website translation and expansion into global online markets, Erdem's data-centric insights reveal how localization-and complementary in-market best practices-can deliver more traffic, conversion and revenue than ever before.
+For businesses still on the fence about the value of website translation and expansion into global online markets, Erdem's data-centric insights reveal how localisation-and complementary in-market best practices-can deliver more traffic, conversion and revenue than ever before.